kyma-project/kyma/resources/knative-provisioner-natss/README.md

 Kyma-specific changes:

-* The images are changed to use the custom one we created from kyma-incubator/eventing.
+* The images are changed to custom ones created from `kyma-incubator/eventing`.
-* New environment variables `EB_USER` and `EB_PASS` are added for authentication.
+* New environment variables: `EB_USER` and `EB_PASS` added for authentication.
 * Environment variables `DEFAULT_CLUSTER_ID` and `DEFAULT_NATSS_URL` are set for Kyma-specific needs.
-* A new label `rand` is added to the Deployments to force Pod restart during the upgrade.
+* A new label `rand` added to Deployments to force Pod restart during the upgrade.